JohnForeman/MetrologyCentral/_posts/2025-11-21-the-future-of-quality-rag-belongs-in-every-quality-organization.md

 That project centered on one idea:

 **Retrieval-Augmented Generation (RAG) isn’t “future tech.”
-It’s the next natural evolution of document control, engineering support, and enterprise knowledge management — and quality departments are uniquely positioned to benefit from it.**
+It’s the next natural evolution of document control, engineering support, and enterprise knowledge management — and quality organizations are primed to take full advantage of it.**

 But adopting RAG isn’t as simple as pointing an AI model at a database.
 It challenges decades of habits, legacy systems, inconsistent formatting, and tribal knowledge that has been scattered across emails, PDFs, shared drives, handwritten procedures, and the memories of long-retired engineers.